rtavares14/Pokebid/README.md

-# Welcome to My Auction Website!
+# Welcome to Pokebid!

+Pokebid is a auction website of pokemon cards.
 Here, I will explain some of the features I've implemented, the reasons behind them:

 ## Some Features I've Implemented